 - Once a pharmacy fills a sealed InSite medication canister there is no human touch/ interaction of medications until the time of administration when a nurse opens the InSite medication packet.
-Depending on the situation, the nurse does not need to touch either the medication or the patient when passing the medication. - InSite medication packets are typically touched by a staff member at the facility who dispenses a med pass and then the administering nurse.
-The medication packet is then disposed of after administration. - The InSite system tracks which pharmacy personnel fills each canister and who dispensed the medication from the InSite packager.
-The InSite packets can provide a barcode that can be scanned by a facility's electronic medication administration records (eMAR) system at time of administration.
+Depending on the situation, the nurse does not need to touch either the medication or the patient when passing the medication. - InSite medication packets are typically touched by a staff member at the facility who dispenses a med call and then the administering nurse.
+The medication packet is then disposed of after administration. - InSite supports Keep on Person (KOP) med dispensing, minimizing the amount of time that inmate patients must go to a public med call or interact with a nurse. - The InSite system tracks which pharmacy personnel fills each canister and who dispensed the medication from the InSite packager.
+The InSite packets can provide a barcode that can be scanned by a facility's electronic medication records system at time of administration.
 The tracking and reporting provide traceability of potential infection spread.